 Only have a day to explore the beautiful Guatemalan City of Antigua?
 If you have just a day in Antigua you are going to want to make the most of it!

 Ideally, Antigua is somewhere you want to come for a few days at least to really make the most of it.
-I arrived planning on staying for a few weeks, that turned into a few months as I continued to extend my Guatemala travel adventure.
+I arrived planning on staying for a few weeks, which turned into a few months as I continued to extend my Guatemala travel adventure.